Little Mix’s Jesy Nelson Flaunts Her Curves In Underwear Snap On Instagram

 Jesy Nelson sure knows how to wow her fans.
 The Little Mix singer took to her Instagram page on Tuesday to share a sexy snap of herself wearing white underwear.

 In the photo, the singer is sitting on a leopard printed white chair in a room rocking Calvin Klein underwear.
-The “Woman Like Me” hit maker has her legs crossed as she rests her hands on her thighs in a way that highlights her curves and compliments the 27-year old’s voluptuous figure.
+The “Woman Like Me” hitmaker has her legs crossed as she rests her hands on her thighs in a way that highlights her curves and compliments the 27-year old’s voluptuous figure.
 Nelson’s long auburn hair is down, cascading down the pop star’s back and shoulders.
-Nelson is wearing a face full of makeup in tones that compliment the color of her hair and skin.
+Nelson is wearing a face full of makeup in tones that complement the color of her hair and skin.
 Nelson’s arm and hand tattoos are visible in the photo as is a small, delicate tattoo on her right side.

-The British singe included a playful caption with her snap, joking that she put no effort into her looks.
+The British singer included a playful caption with her snap, joking that she put no effort into her looks.

 “I woke up like this!
-(Definitely didn’t took me a very long time to master this pose),” she wrote in the caption underneath the snap.
+(Definitely didn’t take me a very long time to master this pose),” she wrote in the caption underneath the snap.

 The photo, which she shared with her 4.4 million Instagram followers, racked up more than 216,000 likes and more than 3,000 comments in about four hours.